We love them so.

 Exercise is good for my mental health.
 It truly helps level out my moods.
 For that reason, exercise makes me a better person and that makes me a better Mom.
 My son needs me to be available mentally and emotionally.

 For too long I didn’t exercise because I felt guilty about putting my son into childcare or leaving him at home.
 I suffered greatly from that because my weight was too high, my health was bad, and my emotions were horrible.
 I was depressed and a bad Mom.

 Now I do set aside time each day for ME so I can be that better person for HIM.
 I am healthier, happier, and more confident.
 I am a better Mom.
 Spending an hour or two each day focusing on me is worth it if I am more present the other hours of the day.

 Please do not use your children as an excuse to not get healthier.
 You need to take control of your health so you can be around for many years for your kids.
 You need to take care of YOU so you have more to give to your children.

 Now think about what you are teaching your children when you exercise.
 You are teaching them that taking responsibility for your health is important and they should do it too.
 Fitness becomes normal in their world.
 You want to model a healthy lifestyle and give them the tools to do it themselves.
 Living healthy is quite a legacy.

 I know everyone has unique situations.
 My access to a gym and the fact I have one child makes it easier in some ways to exercise.
 I know other people have unique situations that make exercise more complicated.
 I get that.
-But, my job as YOUR COACH is to remind you that exercise is still very important.
+But, my job as “That Annoying Fit Girl” is remind you that exercise is still very important.
 You can make it work.
 It just takes creativity.
 YOU CAN DO IT!!!
 Resolve and commit to make it happen.